Museum of Contemporary Art Zagreb (outer part of the entrance)

 The basic idea of the project is a space installation on the Walk of Fame in the city of Opatija.
 The installation consists of plants forming the word “shame” or “sram” in Croatian.
 With this word, I ask myself and the public: “What does it mean to feel shame?”
 “We were ashamed of something in puberty and while growing up, but is shame a virtue or a flaw of an adult human being?
 If it is a virtue, shouldn’t every person have a dose of shame in themselves?”
 Surrounded by the media and politicians that constantly lie without a shred of shame, this question seeks to encourage passers-by to define by themselves as to what the word shame means to them at present.

-The performance is divided in two parts; in the first one, I stand quietly for a while, surrounded by medicinal and aromatic plants.
+Student Center in Zagreb 2014 The performance is divided in two parts; in the first one, I stand quietly for a while, surrounded by medicinal and aromatic plants.
 A pot with boiling water is in front of me.
-All of a sudden, I approach the … Continue reading →
+All of … Continue reading →